Google to Sunset Average Position: Here's What It Means

 Note that Courtney shared this opinion in the context of a particular client.
 She told me, broadly speaking, that she thinks Google Ads' impression-based metrics are, in fact, useful.

-Dave Thorsen, also from our Managed Services team, finds average position useful—as long as it’s understood in conjunction with top impression share.
+Dave Thorsen, also from our marketing services team, finds average position useful—as long as it’s understood in conjunction with top impression share.
 “Otherwise, average position is a relative metric, and you don’t really know what it’s relative to.”

 “I couldn’t believe Google Ads would get rid of such an important metric,” said Kristina Simonson, who runs paid search and social campaigns on our own marketing team, “until I realized I hadn’t used it to assess performance in months.”